Elaeocarpus bancroftii: Description

 Elaeocarpus bancroftii is a large tree growing up to 30 m in height and up to 60 cm DBH, and may be buttressed.
 It has scaly brown bark on the trunk and dense foliage.

 The rather stiff leaves are ovate to ovate-lanceolate in overall shape and have entire to crenate margins.
 The petiole is relatively long, up to 45 mm, somewhat swollen at both ends, and has a velvety texture.
 Leaf blades measure up to 13 cm long and 5 cm wide, with between 5 and 8 secondary veins on either side of the rachis, or midrib.
 On the upper surface they are dark green and glabrous with the midrib slightly raised and secondary veins apparent, while the underside is dull green with both the midrib and secondary venation distinctly raised and the tertiary veins feint.
 The leaf tip is acute to obtuse, and the base is cuneate, i.e. tapering into the petiole or leaf-stem.
 Like many other species of Elaeocarpus, the leaves turn bright red before falling.

 The inflorescences are axillary or ramiflorous umbels produced towards the ends of the twigs and carry a small number (less than 10) of individual flowers.
 The peduncle and pedicels (stems of the inflorescence and individual flowers, respectively) are velvety.

 The flowers are tetramerous (i.e. having four sepals and petals).
 The sepals are creamy yellow in colour and measure up to 10 mm long—the white petals have 3 rounded lobes at the end and are 15–25 mm long.
 There are between 45 and 50 stamens in each.
 Flowering occurs from March to June.

 The fruit is a large, dull grey or blue/green, globular drupe, about 4 cm in diameter with a sturdy pedicel measuring around 10 by 15 mm and contains a stone with a very hard, thick endocarp.
 The stone is shaped like a Rugby ball and has four segments (again like the rugby ball) that are clearly evident but difficult to separate.
 The outer surface of the stone is generally smooth but punctate (i.e. marked with numerous small pits).
 Within the stone is a solitary elongated seed.

 Taxonomy

 E. bancroftii was first formally described in 1886 by the German-born botanist Ferdinand von Mueller, in consultation with Frederick Manson Bailey, and published in Proceedings of the Royal Society of Queensland.
 His description was based on plant specimens collected on the Johnstone River by Thomas Lane Bancroft.

 Etymology

-The genus name Elaeocarpus is derived from the Greek words ελιά (eliá) meaning "olive", and κᾰρπός (karpós) meaning "fruit".
+The genus name Elaeocarpus is derived from the Greek words eliá meaning "olive", and karpós meaning "fruit".
 It refers to the superficial similarity of the fruits of the two taxa.
 The species epithet is in honour of the collector.